lquesada/CaveExplorer/README.md

 -----

-The following files and directories compose an instantiation of the Cavernal sort-of-game-engine:
+The following files and directories compose an instantiation of the CaveExplorer sort-of-game-engine:

    - ./main.go: Contains all game logic for an instance, including how to generate the world, the player, and the enemies, what happens when moving a level forward or backward, what to put in the last level, when to exit the game, etc. Relies heavily on helpers and uses the assets listed below.
    - ./assets: Contains definitions and implementations for all entities in the game